jyanar/logistic_regression/LOG.md

 # Lab Notebook

+# 2020-02-04

+- Lab meeting done!
+Refactor the code and organize the data.
+Some ideas:
+  - Make sure that the "X" matrices contain the gamma rates, so we can do StratifiedKFold and make sure that folds contain sufficient amounts of hard trials / easy trials etc.
+  - Metarat analyses.
+Could fit to one giant X matrix, or average across logit weights to get one logit model.
+  - Compute confidence intervals using cross-validation
+- Refactor code

 # 2020-02-03

 - [x] Get pipeline for the frozen_noise and the chuckrats_update stuff smoothly running, so we can run either of them.

 - Get the summary data plotted across all of these rats.
   - Performance vs bias
     - How to quantify performance?
 Overall correct?
 Maybe restrict by harder, or